Reduce your Customer Acquisition Cost by Letting Competitors Pick Up the Bill

 If you are reading this blog, the chances are that you already understand the logic behind customer acquisition costs, or CAC.
 If you are not familiar with this term, there are servers full of articles on the subject that Google can find for you, but don’t worry, it’s a relatively straightforward concept.
 Basically, I am using it in this blog to describe the cost associated in convincing a customer to buy a product or service.

-This cost is incurred by the organisation to convince a potential customer to buy.
+Customer acquisition cost is incurred by the organisation to convince a potential customer to buy.
 This cost is inclusive of the product as well as the cost involved in research, marketing, and delivery/distribution costs.

 If marketing and sales can efficiently persuade more customers to buy more products at premium prices then the CAC has reduced and the profitability has increased.